 At YWAM Montana we believe in a servant-hearted attitude and lifestyle.
 So as a part of the DTS curriculum, you will serve in different areas on our campus for 2 hours a day during the week.
 You will serve in areas like: Meal prep, Meal clean-up, housekeeping, facilities, maintenance, etc.

 Outreach phase of DTS is eight weeks of opening your eyes to the needs of the world and showing them Jesus in response.
-Every outreach is different, and could look like anything from building a fresh water supply in Indonesia, to playing metal shows in Berlin, to talking about Jesus over smoothies with Thai college students.
+Every outreach is different, and could look like anything from building a fresh water supply in Cambodia, to playing metal shows in Taipei, to talking about Jesus over smoothies with Thai college students.
 You'll get to see what it's like to work with long-term missionaries overseas, and come away with compassion and vision of your own.
 The main purpose of outreach in DTS is evangelism.
 You will work and serve in a lot of different ways, but at the end of the day the goal of every outreach is to make God known in all the nations of the earth.
 So as you choose to do a DTS to are joining the world-wide movement to make Jesus to known in every corner of the globe.

 As far as location is concerned, we can't tell you that yet!
 On the first Friday of your DTS, you will have the opportunity to choose your outreach location from the options presented.
 You and your team will spend time together each week getting to know each other, praying for your trip and making any necessary preparations.